 Helsinki, the capital of Finland is the most northern capital city in mainland Europe (being beaten out for the top spot by only Reykjavik in Iceland)!
 It’s one of the coldest cities in Europe in winter and while some people thought we were crazy for visiting, we fell in love with the snowy city!
-We visited in the depths of winter, in the middle of January and yes it was cold, but it was also incredibly beautiful.
+We had an amazing time visiting Helsinki in Winter and yes it was cold, but it was also incredibly beautiful.
 We had a wonderful time wandering around in the snow, visiting the Helsinki Cathedral, admiring the festive lights, experiencing the Finnish sauna culture and swimming in the freezing Baltic Sea!
 There’s plenty to see and do in Helsinki in winter and whilst our visit was short and sweet, we loved it and would definitely return one day.

 Helsinki was still decorated in lights from Christmas and so we spent the morning exploring Helsinki’s centre on foot.
 It snowed fairly heavily all day, without a single break!
 We’d had lots of snow in Riga and Tallinn too and so we felt like we were getting used to traipsing around in the snow and honestly, as an Aussie I don’t think I’d ever tire of snow!
 It’s just to magical and a white dusting makes everything look so beautiful.

 One of the main sights I had wanted to see in Helsinki was the Helsinki Cathedral.
 Located only a couple of blocks from Market Square, the Cathedral looked so magical surrounded by fresh powdery snow!